 29/01/1887 – Alloa Advertiser – For sale.
 Quantity of drain pipes, various sizes, house tiles and flower pots, all superior quality.
 Load C.R or N.B Rail.
 James Potter, Firs Brick and Tile Works, Grahamston.

-26/03/1887 – Falkirk Herald – To let, grass park adjoining Firs Brick and Tile Work, containing about 6 acres youg grass last year.
-Apply Thomas Burns at the Works.
+26/03/1887 – Falkirk Herald – To let, grass park adjoining Firs Brick and Tile Work, containing about 6 acres young grass last year.
+Apply Thomas Burns at the works.

-21/01/1888 – Fife Free Press – For sale, quantity of first class house tiles on hand; can be sent by water or rail. ames Potter, Firs Brick and Tile Works and Pottery, Grahamston, Falkirk.
+21/01/1888 – Fife Free Press – For sale, a quantity of first-class house tiles on hand; can be sent by water or rail.
+James Potter, Firs Brick and Tile Works and Pottery, Grahamston, Falkirk.

-Below – 01/04/1893 – Falkirk Herald – The trade in bricks is in general very brisk, the large number of buildings now going on and about Falkirk taxing the energies of the producer to tbe utmost.
+Below – 01/04/1893 – Falkirk Herald – The trade in bricks is in general very brisk, a large number of buildings now going on and about Falkirk taxing the energies of the producer to the utmost.
 But competition in this class of work has made prices low, even notwithstanding the increased demand.
-The principal works now going on which supply orders in this line are the tenements at Parkfoot (Mr Marshall’s), at Woodlands, those of the Building Society in Watson Street, and those Stenbousemuir.
+The principal works now going on which supply orders in this line are the tenements at Parkfoot (Mr Marshall’s), at Woodlands, those of the Building Society in Watson Street, and those Stenhousemuir.
 As an illustration of the output of bricks and the consumpt, it may be mentioned that an ordinary brick cottage of two rooms and kitchen, with outhouses, may account for some 40,000 bricks.
 This is just about the ordinary quantity produced by two brickworks—Callendar and Firs—every day.
-And again, as showing the speed of erection, the order for, say, a building embracing double cottage and attics, so far as bricks were concerned, was given in the middle of this month, and the building—finished, roofed, plastered, and painted—will be occupied Whitsunday term.
+And again, as showing the speed of erection, the order for, say, a building embracing double cottage and attics, so far as bricks were concerned, was given in the middle of this month, and the building, finished, roofed, plastered, and painted, will be occupied Whitsunday term.
 Wages in this variety of production, the bricks themselves are all made by machinery, run from a pound to 22s per week in the highest paid work in the neighbourhood.
-In Denny district a good deal of brick work is also being done in connection with extensions to paper mills as well as for private work, but Bonnybridge and Banton Brickworks supply the bulk of what is needed there.
+In Denny District, a good deal of brickwork is also being done in connection with extensions to paper mills as well as for private work, but Bonnybridge and Banton Brickworks supply the bulk of what is needed there.

 28/02/1894 – Falkirk Herald – Reference to lodging without permission at Firs Brick Works and The Callendar Coal Company being owners at this time.

-23/04/1898 – Falkirk Herald – The making of James Street …..a specification for macadamising, &c, of the street extending from Thornhill Road westwards to Firs Brick Works was read and recommended to be approved of by the Commissioners …
+23/04/1898 – Falkirk Herald – The making of James Street … Specification for macadamising, &c, of the street extending from Thornhill Road westwards to Firs Brickworks was read and recommended to be approved of by the Commissioners …

 21/01/1899 – Falkirk Herald – The past year has also been a most prosperous one so far this industry concerned.
-In connection with the Callendar Colliery, a large brick work is carried on, producing all classes of brick and fire-clay goods for the building and foundry trades.
-The demand for firebricks during the past yew has been very great, the company finding themselves quite unable cope with local orders.
-The healthy state of their trade has induced the firm to lay down substantial new plant for brick-making purposes.
+In connection with the Callendar Colliery, a large brickwork is carried on, producing all classes of brick and fire-clay goods for the building and foundry trades.
+The demand for firebricks during the past yew has been very great, the company finding themselves quite unable to cope with local orders.
+The healthy state of their trade has induced the firm to lay down a substantial new plant for brick-making purposes.
 They have also erected some new drying stoves and kilns for sanitary pipes, and a large Hoffman kiln for the burning of the increased manufacture of bricks made by their new plant.
-The company have also carried on a brick work erected by the late Mr Potter — Firs Brick and Tile Works, Grahamston — where the manufacture roof tiles, drain tiles, and common bricks was carried on.
-Those works however, were erected on the ground of the North British Railway Company, and in their extensions at Grahamston the work has stopped, the ground being required for extra sidings.
-To continue this branch manufacture, the firm, however, intend during the ensuing season to put up large and extensive new plant in the neighbourhood of Denny.
+The company have also carried on a brickwork erected by the late Mr Potter — Firs Brick and Tile Works, Grahamston — where the manufacture of roof tiles, drain tiles, and common bricks was carried on.
+Those works, however, were erected on the ground of the North British Railway Company, and in their extensions, at Grahamston the work has stopped, the ground being required for extra sidings.
+To continue this branch manufacture, the firm, however, intend during the ensuing season to put up a large and extensive new plant in the neighbourhood of Denny.

 06/05/1899 – Airdrie and Coatbridge Advertiser – Drowning accident – On Wednesday afternoon, whilst Alexander Shepherd, a lad of 17 years of age, and residing in Grahamston.
-Falkirk, was amusing himself by sailing about on a raft of old wood on the pool in an old clay pit at Firs, Falkirk, formerly used by the Firs Brick Works, he fell into the water, which is about ten feet deep.
-Two of his companions who were standing near, gave the alarm, and the police ware communicated with.
-A search was made for the body with grappling irons, but without success.
+Falkirk was amusing himself by sailing about on a raft of old wood on the pool in an old clay pit at Firs, Falkirk, formerly used by the Firs Brickworks, he fell into the water, which is about ten feet deep.
+Two of his companions who were standing near gave the alarm, and the police were communicated with.
+A search was made for the body with grappling irons but without success.
 A young man then dived and brought the body to the surface.